Basement Renovation Guide

 ✅ Common villa basement uses in Dubai

-Home gym · Private cinema room · Home office / remote work studio · Guest suite or in-law quarters · Maid or staff quarters · Children’s play room · Wine cellar · Storage with smart systems · Entertainment lounge
+Home gym · Private cinema room · Home office / remote work studio · Guest suite · Maid or staff quarters · Children’s playroom · Wine cellar · Smart storage · Entertainment lounge

 🏢 Common building basement situations

-Parking basement waterproofing · Common area flood damage repair · Storage-to-utility conversion · Facilities room upgrades · Pump room and sump pit installation · Lighting and ventilation upgrades
+Parking basement waterproofing · Common area flood damage repair · Storage-to-utility conversion · Facilities room upgrades · Sump pump installation · Lighting and ventilation upgrades

 2. Basement Renovation Cost Dubai — Detailed Price Tables & Interactive Calculator

 Cost clarity is the biggest gap in the Dubai renovation market.
 Most websites give one number.
-Real basement renovation cost in Dubai depends on five variables: scope, basement size, existing condition, finish level, and whether approvals are required.
-Use the tables below to plan, then the calculator to estimate, then get a line-item quote.
+Real cost depends on five variables: scope, basement size, existing condition, finish level, and whether approvals are required.
+Use the tables to plan, then the calculator to estimate, then get a line-item quote before committing to anything.

 2.1 Cost by Scope — What You Are Actually Paying For